-How do you enforce a judgment which is issued in another EU member state against a UK national?
+How do you enforce, in the UK, a judgment which was issued outside the UK?
 Dan Godfrey recently dealt with such a case when acting for a client for whom judgment issued in Spain had been awarded in their favour against a UK national.
 The client needed the judgment to be recognised and registered as enforceable by the English courts in order to recover the sum of money due to them.

 The EU’s Brussels Regulations, which govern the rules on civil and commercial disputes between member states, requires a certain process to be carried out before judgments issued in one member state can be recognised and enforced by other EU jurisdictions.